openshift-4-compliance/openshift-4-compliance-automation/docs/CONTRIBUTING.md

 $ git push origin master
 ```

-4. Follow the instructions [below](#Pull-Request-Guidelines) in order to create a Pull Request in the repository.
+4. Follow the "Pull Request Guidelines" below in order to create a Pull Request in the repository.

 ##Pull Request Guidelines